inumella-sricharan/Enron-POI-detection/README.md

 ### <ins>Creating the transition matrix:</ins> <br>
 Usually for pagerank algorithm the transition matrix is formed out of the adjacency matrix in which each entry indicates wether an edge exists from $\text{node i} \rightarrow \text{node j}$ (1) or not (0). <br>
-The main aim while creating the transition matrix should be to keep the probabilities of transitioning towards anomalous nodes higher compared to those of normal nodes. i.e <br>
+The main aim while creating the transition matrix in this particular scenario should be to keep the probabilities of transitioning towards anomalous nodes higher compared to those of normal nodes. i.e <br>

 $P_{i \rightarrow j} \propto	Y_{i \rightarrow j}^{'}$ <br>
 $\text{And after performing row-wise normalization,}$ <br>